Momen-Yosri/Talk-Line/README.md

-# TalkLine - Real-Time Chat App
+# Talk-Line - Real-Time Chat App

-TalkLine is a real-time chat application that allows users to connect and communicate seamlessly in group chats.
-With a smooth and interactive UI, TalkLine supports animations, user avatars, and a fully responsive design for an optimal experience across all devices.
+Talk-Line is a real-time chat application that allows users to connect and communicate seamlessly in group chats.
+With a smooth and interactive UI, Talk-Line supports animations, user avatars, and a fully responsive design for an optimal experience across all devices.

 ## ✨ Features